 Conversely, this means that software without manufacturer support is generally no longer considered as state of the art technology!
 Measures must therefore be taken if the software in question is to continue to be used.

 State of the art technolgy: Examples from IT

 Let’s move from theory to practice.
 Here are two well-known examples of systems that are either no longer up to date or will not be for long:

 - Floppy disks, like the ones in our lead picture, are definitely no longer state of the art.
 The technology is far outdated and unreliable.

-- Extended support for Windows Server 2008 R2 SP 1 ended at the beginning of 2020, which means that from this point on, the operating system was no longer a “state of the art techniques”
+- The extended support for Windows Server 2008 R2 SP 1 ended at the beginning of 2020.
+Which means that from this point on, the operating system was no longer a “state of the art techniques”

 Windows 11 is here and is slowly gaining acceptance.
 Companies should therefore definitely find out when the official end of support for Windows 10 begins.
-It is also advisable to implement measures to harden Windows 10.
+It is also advisable to implement Windows 10 hardening measures.

 One important reason why IT managers in particular are increasingly talking about the state of the art is the General Data Protection Regulation (GDPR).

 Supposedly simple things such as transferring data from A to B or using personal data for a purpose other than that for which it was intended are prohibited under the GDPR without a permit.
 And state of the art measures are required to protect personal data.